 We hope so!
 If you don't find it fun, you won't find being a member fun either.
 If, unfortunately, you view coming to fraternity meetings and events a hassle rather than a time for fun, perhaps you might reconsider joining our fraternity.

-Expect to spend a minimum of 3-4 hours per week with your potential brothers and fellow pledges.
+Pledging should be a similar workload to a 2-unit course, averaging around 6 hours per week.
 We have mandatory pledge meetings once a week and recommended activities on some weekends.
 The time commitment is more than that to join most clubs, but much less than that to join a social fraternity.
-The time commitment for pledging is meant to be the same as for a minimally active member.
-If you don't have time to pledge, you wont have time to be a member.
-All that being said, many pledges find themselves voluntarily spending more time with Alpha Chi Sigma than required.
+Beyond mandatory events, many pledges find themselves voluntarily spending more time with Alpha Chi Sigma than required.

 No. However, members who wish to live in the house receive priority over non-members.
 They also receive a nice discount on rent--which is already very reasonable and includes room and board (food).